 Silver Oak High School's building is open between 8:15am and 4:30pm.
-With the exception of Credit Recovery classes or Health Fitness classes and/or teams, it is prohibited to be on school property before or after school hours.
+With the exception of Health Fitness classes and/or teams, it is prohibited to be on school property before or after school hours.
 The school is not responsible for students on school grounds except during school hours.